lzx3x3/HPC/README.md

 The final grade will be the maximum of the two grades.

-Please be aware that grades for this course are due on December 16, 2019 at 12:00 PM.
-To allow for sufficient time to grade all assignments, all resubmissions that will be considered must be received by **December 12, 2019 at 11:59 PM, EST**.
+To allow for sufficient time to grade all assignments, all resubmissions that will be considered must be received by **December 5, 2019 at 11:59 PM, EST**.

 Of course, extenuating circumstances and hardships will occur, which I will be happy to discuss on a case-by-case basis.